 Strom concurs.
 “There has been no significant difference in the volume of claims.
-The OEMs are adament about having the repairs performed at their dealerships.
-The OEMs are also reporting fewer consumer warranty claims,” he said.
+The OEMs are very strict on having the repairs performed at their dealerships.
+The OEMs are also reporting fewer consumer warranty claims,” said Strom.

-Jozwiak of Wheels seconds this view.
-“We have seen lower levels with respect to what the manufacturers provide in warranty recovery,” he said.
+This view is seconded by Jozwiak.
+“We have seen lower levels with respect to what the manufacturers provide in warranty recovery,” said Jozwiak of Wheels.